17 Sales Management Skills Every Manager Must Master

 How to develop and meet sales targets

-To develop a true understanding of numbers, you must develop your general business understanding.
+You must develop your general business understanding to develop a true understanding of numbers.
 Your targets should be logical, accurate, and achievable.
 This guide about setting and achieving sales goals is useful.

 5. Nourish an honest, clear communication style.

 Sales is a tough field that’s littered with tricky conversations.
-Sales managers are able to confidently stride through these conversations and communicate in a clear and honest way that keeps things moving forward.
+Sales managers are able to confidently stride through these conversations and communicate clearly and honestly that keeps things moving forward.

 These communication skills can help sales managers persuade your prospects and clients.
-When it comes to managing a sales team (especially salespeople with senior profiles), this style can be a major asset.
+When managing a sales team (especially salespeople with senior profiles), this style can be a major asset.

 How to develop an honest communication style